 POST fellowships are usually available to postgraduate students and early career researchers.
 Find out more about POST Fellowships.

-At the Commons Library, Assistant Research Analyst roles are a development grade.
+At the Commons Library, Library Researcher roles are a development grade.
 For these posts we look for people with strong research skills, a demonstrable interest in policy and/or statistical areas, and a willingness to learn and develop.

 After completing a 9-month probationary period, and subject to reaching satisfactory performance levels, successful candidates can apply to progress to the next grade.
 This involves passing an assessment process for which you’ll have the necessary training and support throughout.